Dmytronius/Jinja2-Tutorial/index.md

 # Standard filters (pipe | operator)

 We've seen the use of filters in previous examples.
-Filters are essentially the functions that are called with a pipe operator | and can take arguments.
+Filters are essentially functions that are called with a pipe operator | and can take arguments.
 Multiple filters can be chained.
 In this case, the output of one filter is applied to the next one.

-The full list of built-in filters is available in the Jinja documentation.
+The [full list of built-in filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#builtin-filters) is available in the Jinja documentation.

 We highlight some of the most useful filters here: